Purpose: Learn how to automatically generate your customs documents* directly in the Sendcloud panel.

 The commercial invoice is a binding customs document issued by the merchant (exporter) to the buyer (importer) that serves as a contract and a proof of sale between the buyer and seller.
 It mainly contains information about the contents of the package and the Incoterms.
 Based on the commercial invoice, the customs authorities determine whether import duties have to be paid on the goods.

-For instructions on how to fill the export documents in and how to attach them to your package, read our Step-by-step Guide to CN22 and CN23 customs declarations and our guide Commercial Invoices: What is it and how to create one.
+For instructions on how to fill the export documents in and how to attach them to your package, read our Step-by-step Guide to CN22 and CN23 Customs Declarations for International Shipping and our guide Commercial Invoices: Everything You Need To Know.

 How to download or print customs documents